Escrowed Shares

 Shares are escrowed whenever either party involved in the transaction wants protection from the risks of non-payment or non-delivery of claims.
 They can range from mergers to reconstructions.

-In the case of a takeover, the target company may request that a particular proportion, typically 10 to 15% shares, be kept in escrow to protect against the non-performance of payment by the acquirer.
+In the case of a takeover, the target company may request that a particular proportion, typically 10 to 15% shares, be kept in escrow to protect against the acquirer's non-performance of payment.

 Thus, if the acquirer doesn’t pay the agreed-upon amount, they do not get ownership of the shares.
 Similarly, funds or securities can also be kept in escrow until the government authorities approve the transaction.
 Only in case of approval does the transfer of the guards take place.

 Additionally, the purchase price may need to be adjusted during the long merger or acquisition process.
-Due to this, keeping the securities in escrow can allow for changes according to the variance in cost.
+Keeping the securities in escrow can allow for changes according to the variance in cost.

-A company may have to suspend its activities if it files for bankruptcy or is awaiting some approval during the reorganization of the company.
-During such a scenario, the company shares are converted to escrowed shares.
+A company may have to suspend its activities if it files for bankruptcy or is awaiting approval during its reorganization.
+In such a scenario, the company shares are converted to escrowed shares.

 The escrowed shares will be converted to the original equity if any equity remains after bankruptcy or reorganization.

-Often the company issues the shares of the company as bonuses or compensation for the employees.
-The claims may also be published below the market price called the Employee Stock Option Plan (ESOP).
+Often, the company issues shares as bonuses or compensation for the employees.
+The claims may also be published below the market price as the Employee Stock Option Plan (ESOP).

 In such scenarios, there usually is a vesting period, i.e., a specified time the employees must wait before they get ownership of the shares and can sell their securities.
 These shares are called restricted shares.